GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Account linking

 To manage accounts linked to outside sources, navigate to `Account Linking` on the left-hand menu.
+The item will only be accessible if the administrator has enabled this feature.

 ![Nav Bar with Account Linking active](./img/plugins/account-linking-nav-bar.png)